Compare NBN Plans

 Despite the benefits that a high-speed internet service will provide consumers and businesses throughout Australia, there have also been some issues for many early adopters during the process of getting their new NBN connection operational.
 Most notably have been the advertised and publicised network speeds that this system was initially stated as being capable of.

 For some users, these speeds have not matched the promises that the NBN network was primarily created to deliver.
 Having NBN availability in your home has been claimed to provide speeds of up to 100 Mbps, but there have been reports suggesting that connection rates of 50 Mbps have been much more common for a large number of users.

 In some cases, delays to the NBN rollout has also created other concerns and there have been several interruptions to the connection dates and the migration window that was planned to allow for the disconnection of existing web services in favour of the new NBN internet plans.

 Internet Monster can also provide assistance for customers that have already signed up to an NBN provider and look at a broad selection of them to compare NBN providers and their options against other competitive deals that are being advertised, as well as giving advice for those wishing to complain about the NBN plan that they are currently on which they feel is not performing as promised.

 Up to $100 protection peace of mind guarantee.
-Further brake fees may be incurred, however if it's due to poor service with suggest you speak to the telecommunication ombudsman.
+Further break fees may be incurred, however if it's due to poor service we suggest you speak to the telecommunication ombudsman.
 In this case, you are often free to leave with no costs for termination if the service is found to be poor quality.
 Terms and conditions